$T$-equivariant motives of flag varieties: Motivic setup

-Applying $f_{*}$ to this sequence yields the result. \end{proof}
+Now applying $f_{*}$ to this sequence yields the result. \end{proof}

-We will need the following vanishing lemma for morphisms of the $\otimes$-unit into its negative Tate-twist.
-In motivic cohomology, this is the analogue of the vanishing of negative Chow groups.
+We will need the following vanishing assumption later on in this article.
+In motivic cohomology, this is the analog of the vanishing of negative higher Chow groups.
+For the $K$-theory spectrum, this will follow from the vanishing of negative $K$-groups.